Black Power and the American Myth

 Black Power and the American Myth is a 1970 book by C. T. Vivian that analyzes the civil rights movement.
 Before writing the book, Vivian had been an activist, and a member of the Executive Staff of the Southern Christian Leadership Conference (SCLC), along with Martin Luther King Jr., Andrew Young, James Bevel and others.
-Besides King, Vivian was the first member of SCLC's staff to write a book about the civil rights movement, and his access gave readers a first-hand account of the thoughts and motivations of the movement's leaders.
+Vivian's access gave readers a first-hand account of the thoughts and motivations of the movement's leaders.